Skip to main content

 Beta-Alanine and Reduced Body Mass

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-None of the included studies reached statistical significance, and all reported neutral effects, suggesting that any observed changes are likely negligible.
+Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
+All studies reported neutral findings, indicating that beta-alanine does not reduce body mass under the conditions tested.

 Doses used in studies